dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-So on this project I wanted to use triangles as the foundation for building the letters, after playing around with the sketch function to see how much I could build with only two triangles.
+For the alphabet, from the get go I wanted to use triangles as the foundation for building the letters.
+I began by playing around with the sketch function to see how much I could build with only two triangles.
 After building a few letters in the sketch and the alphabet with relative ease I decided to try making the **cyrillic** (russian specifically) alphabet instead just to up the challenge level a bit.

 While playing with this Idea and thinking about parameters I realised that because I was using triangles there was very little chance that I would be able to keep my parameters particularly low because each triangle has 3 vertecies .In order to at least mitigate how many parameters I would have the cutouts are shifted mini clones of the larger triangles.